Apiary-gateway/cli/README.md

 ### First Time Usage

-Running `apiary create` will clone the Apiary CDK infrastructure into a new `gateway` folder inside your current working directory.
-Make sure you're in the directory where you want the `gateway` folder to be created before running the command.
+Running `apiary create` will clone the Apiary CDK infrastructure into a new `apiary` folder inside your current working directory.
+Make sure you're in the directory where you want the `apiary` folder to be created before running the command.

 Upon running `apiary create`, you'll be prompted to provide your LLM provider API keys as part of the deployment process.